 1926 – 2005

 The first logo of the chocolate brand Godiva, created in 1926 and used until 2005, was richly detailed with intricate lines and heraldic decorations.
-This complex yet captivating image reflected the legend of Lady Godiva, a noblewoman who, according to legend, rode naked through a town on a horse to persuade her husband to reduce taxes for the poor.
+This complex yet captivating image reflected the legend of Lady Godiva, a noblewoman who, according to legend, rode naked on a horse through a town to persuade her husband to reduce taxes for the poor.
 This story, embodying romance, self-sacrifice, and a quest for justice, became a core element of the brand.

 The design mirrored the story’s themes of nobility and justice, suggesting that these values could bring real joy and relief.
 The logo helped the brand stand out in a competitive market by connecting it to a unique and revered history.